‘Sports Illustrated’ Model Haley Kalil Bends Over And Basically Spills Out Of Her Dress

 “So stunning girl, literally life goals,” concluded a third, also adding fire and red heart emoji.

-Though the Sports Illustrated stunner currently has a glamorous life, filled with fashion shows, photoshoots, and a social media fandom of over 275,000 followers, she has confessed in the past that it wasn’t always that way.
+Though the Sports Illustrated stunner currently has a glamorous life filled with fashion shows, photoshoots, and a social media fandom of over 275,000 followers, she has confessed in the past that it wasn’t always that way.

 “From a young age, I was fascinated by the sciences.
 I excelled at science and math.
 I was a member of the mathletes and chess team.
 I started studying college level calculus at the age of 15,” she admitted in an interview with Sports Illustrated.